mozilla/thimble.mozilla.org/README.md

 [updated to run within web browsers](https://github.com/mozilla/brackets).
 You can read more about how it works in [this blog post](http://blog.humphd.org/thimble-and-bramble/).

 Thimble requires a modern web browser, and we recommend using Mozilla Firefox or Google Chrome.
+We use [BrowserStack](https://browserstack.com) to test Thimble in modern browsers on different operating systems.

 # Setup/Installation